renzmann/cookiecutter-make-dag/README.md

 # Lightweight ELT/Analysis Template

 Using python, SQL, and GNU make.
+See https://github.com/renzmann/chinook-make-dag for a working example of what the template produces.

 ```
 $ pip install --user cookiecutter